fcosueza/solucionesvecinales/README.md

 # SolucionesVecinales
-SolucionesVecinales is a community management app that provides tools for property managers, residents, and homeowners.
+SolucionesVecinales is a community management app that provides tools for property managers, residents and homeowners.